 Decoration is an annual observance at many southern graveyards.
 Folks gather to reconnect with family and the community, honor the memories of their ancestors, and place flowers on graves.
 Traditionally, families would arrive before Decoration with hoes and shovels for a graveyard workday.
 In private family graveyards they would scrape the ground, trim the grass, make new plantings, and prune old ones.
 Times have changed and New Hope, like most churches and communities, has established a cemetery committee to maintain the cemetery.
 Decoration & Homecoming is an especially appropriate time for families to donate funds that are necessary to support the cemetery upkeep.

-To contribute to the upkeep of New Hope Cemetery, donate online or send a check to: “New Hope Church Cemetery”
+To contribute to the upkeep of New Hope Cemetery, donate online or send a check to: “New Hope CP Cemetery”

 New Hope CP Cemetery